 Additional commentary on the reapportionment process is noted in Pennsylvania’s Department of Community and Economic Development’s City Government in Pennsylvania Handbook as follows:

 "The amended local government article of the Pennsylvania Constitution, adopted by the voters in 1968, requires governing bodies elected by districts to realign their district lines after each decennial census.
 This procedure is set forth in the Municipal Reapportionment Act.
 This Act applies to home rule cities because it is uniform and applicable in every part of the Commonwealth, it implements a specific constitutional mandate and it expressly includes home rule municipalities within its terms.
 This Act requires city council to reapportion districts from which members are elected in the year following the official report of any decennial or special federal census.
 If the governing body fails to act, any one or more registered voters may petition the Court to realign the council districts.
 Any reapportionment plan approved by council may be appealed to the Court by a petition of at least 10 registered voters."

 RAC's Shared Goals

-The Reapportionment Advisory Committee is committed to drafting an equitable Council District map that best represents the people of the City of Pittsburgh.
-Following are a series of guidelines that will inform how the RAC drafts a reapportionment map based on the population data from the 2020 US Census.
+The Reapportionment Advisory Committee committed to drafting an equitable Council District map that best represents the people of the City of Pittsburgh.
+Following are a series of guidelines that informed how RAC drafted a reapportionment map based on the population data from the 2020 US Census.

 Please note that Council Districts are comprised of voting precincts, the smallest unit into which electoral districts are divided.
-The RAC does not have the authority to subdivide or conjoin voting precincts for the purposes of reapportionment.
+RAC didn't have the authority to subdivide or conjoin voting precincts for the purposes of reapportionment.

-RAC is Required by Law to Adhere to the Following:
+RAC Was Required by Law to Adhere to the Following:

 - Use the population data from the 2020 US Census to redraw Council District lines.